nttcom/SkyWay-ScreenShare/README.md

 ### isEnabledExtension

-- Chrome Extentions or Firefox Add-On me to check the whether they are installed. `<true or false>`
+- Chrome Extensions or Firefox Add-On me to check the whether they are installed. `<true or false>`

 ```javascript
 var result = screenshare.isEnabledExtension();